notoriousvcnt/notoriousvcnt.github.io/content/publicaciones-academicas.md

 +++
 date = '2025-05-15T13:19:59-04:00'
-draft = true
+draft = false
-title = 'Publicaciones Academicas'
+title = 'Publicaciones Académicas'
 +++
 Vicente E Espinoza, and Javier Jaimovich.
 2024.
 Resurfacing an Enactive Approach for Instrument Design: The case of the Tangible Granular Device.
 Proceedings of the International Conference on New Interfaces for Musical Expression.
 DOI: 10.5281/zenodo.13904798